‘Days Of Our Lives’ Weekly Preview Spoilers: Sami Brady Returns To Crash Eric & Nicole’s Wedding

 Will and Sonny have recently decided to expand their family, but they are having a hard time finding an agency that will allow them to adopt a child easily.
 They believed that Allie’s baby could be the perfect addition to their home, while also keeping the little one in the Horton family.

-Sami will certainly be shocked and likely angry when she finds out that Allie has been keeping such a big piece of information from her, and Sami’s actions usually cause chaos when she’s upset.
+Sami will certainly be shocked and likely angry when she finds out that Allie has been keeping such a big piece of information from her, and Sami’s actions usually lead to chaos when she’s upset.